VithurshanSuthakar/VithurshanSuthakar.github.io/README.md

 ***26/05/2022***
 - Read into OpenCV, especially the image processing functions (imgproc module)
 - Tried to attach attributes from the names of the files in the Standford dogs dataset to their respective dataset while categorizing the different breeds into their respective group.

+***27/06/2022***
+- met with Andrea, to understand TNKTNK's ontology
+- Weekly meeting with Sid, to clarify and establish structure for the project.